 Lifestyle can play a role in eczema flare-ups.
 Smoking is one of the modifiable lifestyle choices that can be made.
 Significantly more smokers suffer from chronic hand eczema than non-smokers, and the association between eczema and depression is higher in smokers than it is in non-smokers.
 Even pre- and postnatal exposure to second-hand smoke can increase the risk of eczema development later in life.

 Eczema and stress have a fairly understandable connection.
 The skin is visible to those around us, and any blemish can seem much more prominent than it may actually be.
 In the case of eczema, not only the visible lesion but also the sensation can have psychological effects.
 The severe itch sensation can cause anxiety, and patients with eczema generally rate higher on tests that evaluate depression, anxiety, private body consciousness, quality of life, and interaction anxiousness.

-There is a psychological correlation with eczema that has been defined, showing that depression, anxiety and stress are associated with the condition.
-These psychological facets can reduce quality of life and make healing more difficult.
+There is a psychological correlation with eczema that has been defined, showing that depression, anxiety, and stress are associated with the condition.
+These psychological facets can reduce the quality of life and make healing more difficult.

 What Are Ways to Avoid Eczema Flare-Ups?

 It is important for people with eczema to first understand what is responsible for the flares they experience.
 When the source of the flare-ups is found, it can be easier to avoid them.
 Some of the lifestyle choices may be the simplest of all triggers to avoid, but others can be quite difficult.
 Clothing-induced flares can be prevented simply by not wearing or coming in contact with that type of clothing.
 Hygiene and personal care products can be avoided if they are the triggers.
 Shampoo use can be minimized or substituted with a gentler type in order to prevent future flares.